Safeguarding Youth Training

 Required Training

-• Youth Protection training must be taken every two years.
-If a volunteer’s Youth Protection training record is not current at the time of recharter, the volunteer will not be reregistered
+• Safeguarding Youth training must be taken every year.
+If a volunteer’s Safeguarding Youth training record is not current at the time of renewal, the volunteer will not be renewed.

-You do not have to be a registered member of the Boy Scouts of America to take Youth Protection training.
+You do not have to be a registered member of Scouting America to take the Safeguarding Youth training.

 To Report A Youth Protection Issue